shezi/airmtp/README.md

 # airmtp -- Wireless download from your MTP-enabled devices

-**Please note**: This is a copy of the repository originally found on [testcams.com](testcams.com).
+**Please note**: This is a copy of the repository for a project called "Airnef" originally found on [testcams.com](https://testcams.com/airnef/).
 I am not the original maintainer, and as such I cannot offer much advice on this code, the protocols or the project.

 # original readme